What is acquisition success?

 But that's not an easy task.
 Many things have to go into that, especially for a company the size of Cisco.

-First, as we go through that pre-commit phase to determine whether we move forward with a deal, we try and parse out the strategy behind the integration.
+First, as we go through that pre-commit phase to determine whether we move forward with a deal, we try to parse out the strategy behind the integration.
+Knowing the strategy behind the integration helps their team identify the following:

-Having those kinds of solutions on paper is crucial so that we understand the implications and the requirements as we move forward.
-And the idea is that when we announce, assuming we pursue the deal, we can go ahead and execute immediately.
+Having those kinds of solutions on paper is crucial to understand the implications and the requirements moving forward.
+The idea is to be able to execute immediately after announcing the deal.

 A lot of this happens pre-LOI.
 This is where we often have a lot of back-and-forth with the engineering teams.

-- Are they expected to be changes around that?
+• Are there expected to be changes around that?

-- If we want to incorporate into our portfolio, how quickly do we think we'll be ready with the technology integration so that our sales teams can sell it?
+• If we want to incorporate it into our portfolio, how quickly do we think we'll be ready with the technology integration so that our sales teams can sell it?

 All those things have to work in parallel to ensure that when we're about to execute, everyone is on the same page about what we're driving towards.

-As soon as we feel we're ready to start moving forward with a deal, that's when the integration team typically gets involved.
+The integration team becomes involved as soon as Cisco’s corporate development team decides to move forward with the deal.
 Or anytime corporate development once to do some scenario planning or to understand some risks, they would pull the integration team.

 So the first step is understanding the value we're trying to acquire.